karisigurd4/SeleniumScript/README.md

 ### Functions

 Functions can be defined to execute a sequence of instructions with an optional return type and optional parameter list declarations.
+Currently functions need to be specified at the top of the file for the interpreter to analyze/register them and recognize later uses of them.

 **Simple function definition**
 ```C#